viddotech/videoalchemy/README.md

 - **Expand Validation**: Help us enhance our YAML validation to cover more complex FFmpeg use cases.
 - **Create New Commands**: Propose and implement new commands and workflows.

 ## Upcoming Enhancements and Support

-We are continuously working to enhance VideoAlchemy.
-Here are some exciting features we plan to introduce in the future:

-## Upcoming Enhancements and Support